thebearingedge/http-public/README.md

 ### Server

 Once the server is started, keep it running with something like `pm2`, `forever`, `supervisor`, or whatever and leave it alone.
-If you are using HTTPS (and you should), then you'll need to set up Nginx or Caddy in front of it and set up a wildcard TLS certificate that covers your domain name as well as a wildcard for the subdomains you'll be serving your individual local apps from.
+If you are using HTTPS (and you should), then you'll need to set up Nginx or Caddy in front of it and set up a wildcard TLS certificate that covers your domain name as well as the subdomains you'll be serving your individual local apps from.
+I've included an example Nginx config.

 The server handles four different types of requests.